enspiral/handbook/ops-scope.md

 * Process invoices and bills and keep bank accounts reconciled to Xero
 * Update accounts on the my.enspiral backend system, and regularly reconcile
 * Make payments for monthly fixed costs
-* Pay out Cobudget buckets
+* Pay out Cobudget buckets after the [Bucket Payout form](collabfunding.md) is filled in.
 * Chase any overdue invoices
 * Work with the accountants and make sure the monthly financial report is published to members
 * Keep an accurate record of how much we have in all Foundation accounts